MBA Master of Business Administration (International Management)Southwark Campus

 - research a major management problem or issue of the students choice in depth; through the vehicle of the MBA project.

-You will acquire and develop practical skills such that you are able to:
+You will acquire and develop practical skills enabling you to:

 - select and demonstrate appropriate leadership style for situations and team working skills